mpromonet/webrtc-streamer/README.md

 		-n name -u url     : register a name for an url [url]              : url to register in the source list

-Arguments of '-H' is forwarded to option [listening_ports](https://github.com/civetweb/civetweb/blob/master/docs/UserManual.md#listening_ports-8080) of civetweb, then it is possible to use the civetweb syntax like '-H8000,9000' or '-H8080r,8443s'.
+Arguments of '-H' are forwarded to option [listening_ports](https://github.com/civetweb/civetweb/blob/master/docs/UserManual.md#listening_ports-8080) of civetweb, then it is possible to use the civetweb syntax like '-H8000,9000' or '-H8080r,8443s'.

 Example
 -----